-Arkansas Defamation Laws
+Arkansas Defamation Definition

-In order for a written or spoken statement to be deemed legally defamatory in Arkansas, a plaintiff must prove:
+In order for a written or spoken statement to be deemed defamatory in Arkansas, a plaintiff must prove:

-4) How the statement caused harm
+- How the statement caused harm; and

-Defamation Statute of Limitations & Standards’ Threshold
+Arkansas Defamation Statute of Limitations & Standards’ Threshold

 In addition, Arkansas judges don’t consider the “majority sentiment” when reviewing slander and libel cases.
-Instead, the state’s legal precedence demands that only “’a substantial and respectable minority’ of the plaintiffs community would consider it defamatory.”
+Instead, the state’s legal precedence only demands that “’a substantial and respectable minority’ of the plaintiff’s community would consider it defamatory.”

 Defamation Per Se and Per Quod

-In 1998, the Arkansas Supreme Court in 1998 eliminated defamation pro se via their verdict in United Insurance Company of America v.
+In 1998, the Arkansas Supreme Court eliminated defamation per se via a verdict in United Insurance Company of America v.
 Murphy.
-The bench reasoned that per se exceptions are inherently unfair, explaining their position thusly:
+The bench reasoned that per se exceptions are inherently unfair, explaining the position:

 “By allowing presumed damages for certain words that fit within the per se categories but precluding actual damages for other words without additional proof of damages, the common law rule ‘creates unjustifiable inequities for plaintiffs and defendants alike.’
 We believe that the better and more consistent rule…is to require plaintiffs to prove reputational injury in all cases.”